WalletConnect/walletconnect-docs/docs/cloud/verify.md

 5. Click on the copy button and head over to your Domain Name Registrar/Provider to edit your DNS records.

-6. Under “Type”, select “TXT”.
+6. Under `Type`, select `TXT`.
 In the “Answer” section, paste the text you copied from cloud dashboard.
 This field may vary across DNS dashboards.
-If you’re trying to register a subdomain, add it under “Host”.
+If you’re trying to register a subdomain, add it under `Host`.
 Feel free to leave TTL at its default value.

 <!-- ![create-push-url](/assets/verify/dns-record.png) -->